 This is the editing server.
 Do not link to this page or any page that starts with cmstest.gannon.edu.

 Dr. Konieczko received her bachelor's degree in biology from Gannon University and a Ph.D. in anatomy and cell biology from the University of Pittsburgh School of Medicine.
 Currently, Dr. Konieczko is a Professor of Biology at Gannon University.
 She teaches Human Gross Anatomy lecture and lab, as well as Cell Biology lecture and lab.
-In addition to serving on University committees, she is on the Anatomical Nomenclature Committee of the American Association of Anatomy (AAA) and an affiliate of the Public Information Committee of the American Association for Cell Biology (ASCB).
-Dr. Konieczko has mentored over 30 undergraduate research students while at Gannon University.
+She received the 2007 Undergraduate Faculty Research Award and the 2012 Excellence in Undergraduate Advising Award, both from Gannon University.
+Dr. Konieczko has mentored over 35 undergraduate research students while at Gannon University.
+In 2013-2014, she served as vice president of the Gannon University faculty senate, and in 2014-2015 as faculty senate president.
+In addition to serving on University committees, she is on the Public Information Committee of the American Association for Cell Biology (ASCB).
+Dr. Konieczko's community involvement includes serving on the Board of Directors for the Erie, PA affiliate of Habitat for Humanity and on the Crime Victim Center of Erie County.

 Dr. Vitolo received her doctorate from the Interdisciplinary Department of Information Science, University of Pittsburgh.
 Her undergraduate degree was in industrial engineering, also from the University of Pittsburgh.
 Currently, Dr. Vitolo is an Associate Professor and Chair of the Department of Computer and Information Science at Gannon University.
 In addition to teaching courses in the graduate and undergraduate programs and serving on numerous University committees, she is a Senior Member of the Institute of Electrical and Electronics Engineering (IEEE).
 An avid crocheter, Dr. Vitolo offers the skill as a “blanketeer” to the local Project Linus effort.